 Most nosebleeds look worse than they are.
 In other words, nosebleeds are messy, a little uncomfortable, and sometimes even scary, but they're usually no big deal.

 A kid might get nosebleeds just once in a while or more often.
 The nosebleeds that are most common in kids usually happen near the front of the nose, on the wall separating the two sides of the nose (the septum), and usually start from just one nostril.

 Sometimes nosebleeds start further back in the nose, but this is rare and mostly happens in older people or those who have high blood pressure or injuries to their nose or face.

 Most nosebleeds happen when the little blood vessels that line the inside of the nose break and bleed.
 These blood vessels are very fragile and lie very close to the surface, which makes them easy targets for injury.

 Less often, injuries to the outside of the nose, face, or head can cause nosebleeds.
 If this happens, you need to see a doctor right away.
 You can help prevent these types of nosebleeds by wearing protective gear, such as helmets for hockey, football, and baseball and any other sport or activity that requires them.

-Sometimes nosebleeds may be due to a problem with the blood’s clotting system, but this is rare.
+Some nosebleeds may be caused by a problem with the blood's clotting system, but this is rare.

 You know that you should see a doctor if your nosebleed was caused by an injury, such as a punch.
 But what if it just starts bleeding on its own?